beaverbuilder/assistant/src/system/config/README.md

 ```
 // From within the system bundle, you can import directly from store.
-import { getSystemActions } from 'store'
+import { getSystemActions } from 'data'
 const { registerSection } = getSystemActions()

 // OR